AMBU AScope2 Fiberoptic Intubation Versus Fastrach Intubating LMA

 Device: LMA Fastrach Single Use

-- Post-Operative Discomfort [ Time Frame: Duration of stay in Post-Anesthesia Care Unit (Approximately 1-2 hours) ] [ Designated as safety issue: No ]The patient will be assessed for Post-Operative Hoarseness, Sore Mouth, Sore Neck, Sore Jaw, Dysphonia, Dysphagia and Altered Tongue Sensation on entrance to Post-Anesthesia Care United (PACU) and on exit from PACU.
+- Post-Operative Discomfort Upon Entering the Post-Anesthesia Care Unit (PACU) [ Time Frame: Within 30 minutes of completion of surgery ]The patient will be assessed for Post-Operative Hoarseness, Sore Mouth, Sore Neck, Sore Jaw, Dysphonia, Dysphagia, and Altered Tongue Sensation.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01656967
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01656967

 |United States, Texas|

 |Memorial Hermann Hospital - Texas Medical Center|

 |Principal Investigator:||Carin A Hagberg, MD||The University of Texas Medical School at Houston|